feroult/yawp/README.md

 ## Introduction

 __YAWP!__'s main purpose is to help developers to easily create meaningful APIs to back their REST based applications.
-It natively supports the Google Appengine Platform, so you can bootstrap your API very quickly with a free (to start) auto-scalable environment.
-Later, if you change your mind, there are no lock-ins with Google and you can move freely to any cloud platform you want without needing to rewrite your code.
+It natively supports/abstracts the Google Appengine Platform, so you can bootstrap your API very quickly with a free (to start) auto-scalable environment.
+Later, if you change your mind, there are no lock-ins with Google and you can move freely to any cloud platform you want without losing data or having to rewrite your code.

 You create your POJOs and __YAWP!__